Jobberson/PSXHorrorToolkit-Issue-Tracker/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**What module of the Toolkit did you see the bug in?**
-Ex.
-Interaction System
+### 🐞 Bug Report for PSX Horror Toolkit

+**What module is affected?**
+_Example: "Inventory System"_

+---

 **Describe the bug**
 A clear and concise description of what the bug is.

-**To Reproduce**
+_Example: "When picking up an item, the inventory UI doesn't update until the scene is reloaded."_

+---

+**Steps to reproduce the bug**
-Steps to reproduce the behavior:
+List the steps to reproduce the issue.
-Example
-1. Go to '...'
-2. Click on '...'
-3. Scroll down to '...'
-4. See error
+_Example:_
+1. Start the game
+2. Walk up to an item and press the interact key
+3. Observe the inventory UI

+---

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+Describe what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Version:**
+_Example: "The item should appear in the inventory immediately after picking it up."_

+---

+**Screenshots or videos (if available)**
+Attach any visual evidence that helps explain the issue.
+_Example: "Here's a video showing the bug in action: [YouTube link]"_

+---

+**Environment details**
+Provide details about your setup.
- - Unity Vesion: [e.g. Unity 6 6000.0.23f1]
+- Unity version:
- - Asset [e.g. 1.0]
- - OS [e.g. Windows]
+- PSX Horror Toolkit version:
+- Platform (Windows, Mac, WebGL, etc.):
+- Any other relevant info:

+---

 **Additional context**
 Add any other context about the problem here.
+_Example: "I’m using URP and noticed this only happens when post-processing is enabled."_

+---

+_Thanks for reporting this bug!
+I'll look into it and work toward a fix to not make retro horror development a spooky endeavor._